-OVN feature development takes place on the “master” branch.
-Ordinarily, new features are rebased against master and applied directly.
-For features that take significant development, sometimes it is more appropriate to merge a separate branch into master; please discuss this on ovs-dev in advance.
+OVN feature development takes place on the “main” branch.
+Ordinarily, new features are rebased against main and applied directly.
+For features that take significant development, sometimes it is more appropriate to merge a separate branch into main; please discuss this on ovs-dev in advance.

 The process of making a release has the following stages.
 See Release Scheduling for the timing of each stage: